 Our teaching philosophy is built on the understanding that people learn best by doing.
 Additionally, we believe that great ideas arise when theory and practice are in constant interaction, propelling one another forward.
 Our aim is to give students comprehensive exposure to all facets of film, television and interactive media production.
 Our programs are structured to enable students, regardless of their chosen area of specialization, to take a wide selection of courses from across the disciplines.
 Through this process critical studies majors get behind the camera to make short films, writers direct actors to learn how to craft the best scripts, and directors immerse themselves in the canon of work made by the generations who came before.

 The facilities, equipment and resources at the School of Cinematic Arts provide students with industry-standard education and experience.
 The School's brand new main complex features soundstages, animation facilities, post-production suites, mixing theaters, and all digital classrooms, in addition to screening rooms that seat from 40 to 200 people.
 The Robert Zemeckis Center for Digital Arts provides even more production space, as well as advanced technologies such as motion capture suites.
 The Zemeckis Center is also the home of Trojan Vision, the University's television service that provides daily programming to millions of homes across the city, as well as to select national and international outlets.

 Learn More: Facilities and Resources

 Alumni & Friends

-Numbering some 10,000 strong, our alumni form a close-knit community both in Los Angeles and around the world.
+Numbering over 11,000 strong, our alumni form a close-knit community both in Los Angeles and around the world.
 People who just a few years ago were studying in our classrooms and working in our production areas now occupy key decision-making posts throughout the creative, financial and academic ranks of film, television and interactive media.
 Through classroom appearances, screenings, internships and mentorships, students can take advantage of numerous opportunities to gain from the wisdom and experience of the men and women who have come before them.